 Population: Australian population projections - age and sex

 The Centre for Population prepares an annual Population Statement under the National Population and Planning Framework, as part of national efforts to increase understanding about populations, population change and the implications for all levels of government.
-The national population projections by age and sex were produced and published by the Centre for Population under one scenario, as part of the third annual Population Statement.
+The national population projections by age and sex were produced and published by the Centre for Population under one scenario, as part of the fourth annual Population Statement.

 National projections by and age sex are presented in this visualisation.
 Additional data including state/territory projections and capital city/rest-of-state projections, plus interactive dashboards, are available from the Centre for Population website.

-Source reference: 2022 Population Statement; Download underlying data; Age and sex structure, tidy file, 2021–22 to 2032–33.
+Source reference: 2023 Population Statement; Download underlying data; Age and sex structure, tidy file, 2022–23 to 2033–34.